FelixdenBreejen/TabForestPFN/README.md

 Welcome to the TabSGFD repository!

-Setup a new environment using python 3.11, then install the requirements:
+Setup a new environment using python 3.11, then install the requirements and the package:

 ```
 pip install -r requirements.txt

+pip install -e .
 ```

 ## Benchmark Results

+First make a dictory named `data/`

 For Whytrees, the benchmark results are available with: